 Organizing a group of volunteers has been challenging and we are looking for persons who would be interested in helping to organize an Invasive Species Control Team to fight this menace.
 If you have organizational skills and would like to help Littleton Conservation Trust with this initiative, we would appreciate hearing from you.
 Please contact Rick Findlay at firstname.lastname@example.org or Andrew Sammarco at email@example.com.
 They would greatly appreciate your help in organizing the team.

 Our current top priority is stopping the spread of Garlic Mustard, one of the most destructive invasive plant species in the state.
 Introduced from Europe, garlic mustard is self-fertile and is very difficult to eradicate once it is established in an area.
 It spreads rapidly and, unfortunately, displaces native or other desired plants in a relatively short period of time.
 Each plant can produce thousands of seeds which spread by wildlife, humans, water, or other means.
 Most Garlic Mustard infestations can be removed by simply pulling the shallow rooted plant out of the ground and placing it in trash bags for disposal.

 We invite volunteers of all ages to participate in this project.
-Our ultimate goal is to map infested areas and get volunteers to adopt specific roads or areas.
+Our ultimate goal is to map infested areas and get volunteers to adopt specific roads or trails.
 It will be a multi-year effort until existing seed is no longer viable.